 How to get to Paseo San Pedro

 Access to the promenade does not present special difficulties and it's easy to locate visually.
 It can be reached either by surrounding the historic center on your left or by skirting the town by its fishing port until you reach the beach of Sablón.
 From there, some stairs ascend to the walk itself.
 Immediately we appreciate its magic and we resort to the camera or the mobile to immortalize the moment.
 Is this one of the most photographed places in the region.
-It also raises the interest of film cameras, as Garci himself shot a scene from his film "Historia de un beso".
+It also arouses the interest of film cameras, as Garci himself shot here a scene from his movie "Story of a kiss."

 It was built in the XIX century, more specifically in the 1847 year, with the idea of providing a place of recreation to the neighborhood.
 The work was last in good part with the arrival of capitals of Indian emigrants.
 It is clear that the choice of the place was ideal, because in addition to strictly comply with its role of recreation, is nowadays one of the largest tourist attractions in the town.
 Other of its virtues are to serve as a stage for romanticism, nostalgia, contemplation and self-absorbed calm.
 Far away is its tough mission as a defensive watchtower against the enemy or as a strategic place for whale watching.